explosion/spaCy/website/docs/usage/rule-based-matching.md

 print([(ent.text, ent.label_) for ent in doc.ents])
 ```

-The entity ruler is designed to integrate with spaCy's existing statistical
+The entity ruler is designed to integrate with spaCy's existing pipeline
-models and enhance the named entity recognizer.
+components and enhance the named entity recognizer.
 If it's added **before the
 `"ner"` component**, the entity recognizer will respect the existing entity
 spans and adjust its predictions around it.
 This can significantly improve
 accuracy in some cases.
 If it's added **after the `"ner"` component**, the